-Tier 1 Tier 1 Classic Tier 2A Tier 2B

-Cost-of-Living Adjustr ments (COLA)

-COLA Retirees are eligible for living adjustment (COL compounded and paid prorating of COLA.
-A).
-Regular COLA's are Retirees are eligible for adjustment (COLA) limit increase in the Consum- Jose-San Francisco-Oal Labor Statistics index, C December), or a back-loaded 2% CC back-loaded COLA shal follows: i.
-Service at retirement of year ii.
-Service at retirement of before June 16, 2017: 1 iii.
-Service at retirement year iv.
+Tier 1 1 Tier 1 Classic 4 Tier 2A 5 Tier 2B 6 Reciprocity Reciprocity As of December 9, 1994, the City of San José Federated City Employees' Retirement System adopted a reciprocal agreement with CalPERS.
+This may result in improved benefits for members who transfer between this retirement system and CalPERS or certain other public agency retirement systems that also have reciprocal agreements with CalPERS.
+Please call the Retirement Department or CalPERS for more information.
+Final eligibility for reciprocity is determined at the time of retirement Cost-of-Living Adjust COLA Retirees are eligible for living adjustment (COLA compounded and paid e prorating of COLA A).
+Regular COLA's are Retirees are eligible for adjustment (COLA) limit increase in the Consum Jose-San Francisco-Oa Labor Statistics index, C December), or a back-log fiscal year.
+The back-log calculated as follows: i.
+Service at retirement oyear ii.
+Service at retirement before June 16, 2017: 1 iii.
+Service at retirement per year iv.
 Service at retirement per year v.
-Service at retirement of 2.0% per year The first COLA will be punumber of months retire ed to the lesser of the er Price Index (San kland, U.S. Bureau of PI-U, December to DLA per fiscal year.
-The I be calculated as of 1-10 years: 1.25% per of 1-10 years and hired .5% of 11-20 years: 1.5% per of 21-25 years: 1.75% of 26 years and above: rorated based on the
+Service at retirement per year v.
+Service at retirement per year The first COLA will be pumber of months retires ted to the lesser of the er Price Index (San kland, U.S. Bureau of CPI-U, December to aded 2% COLA per aded COLA shall be of 1-10 years: 1.25% per of 1-10 years and hired .5% of 11-20 years: 1.5% of 21-25 years: 1.75% of 26 years and above: rorated based on the

-Federated Tier 1 applies to employees hired on or before September 29, 2012.

-- Federated Rehires (hired between September 30, 2012 and June 18, 2017) will have an additional contribution rate for the cost of the retroactive benefit. - Federated employees who opted-in to the VEBA are not eligible for the Defined Benefit Retiree Healthcare Plan (Medical or Dental Benefits).
-For more information about the VEBA, visit or email veba@sanjoseca.gov. - Employees with "Classic" membership from a CalPERS or reciprocal agency hired by the City of San José on or after June 18, 2017.
+- 1 Federated Tier 1 applies to employees hired on or before September 29, 2012. - Federated Rehires (hired between September 30, 2012 and June 18, 2017) will have an additional contribution rate (3.00% for FY 20-21) for the cost of the retroactive benefit. - 3 Federated employees who opted-in to the VEBA are not eligible for the Defined Benefit Retiree Healthcare Plan (Medical or Dental Benefits).
+For more information about the VEBA, visit www.sanjoseca.gov/VEBA or email veba@sanjoseca.gov. - Employees with "Classic" membership from a CalPERS or reciprocal agency hired by the City of San Jose on or after June 18, 2017.
 A CalPERS "Classic" member is a member who previously worked for a CalPERS or other reciprocal agency and meets the following criteria: 1.
 First established CalPERS membership or membership in a CalPERS reciprocal agency prior to January 1, 2013, 2.
-AND is hired by the City of San José after a break in service of less than six months, 3.
+AND is hired by the City of San Jose after a break in service of less than six months, 3.
 AND did not have concurrent (overlapping) service with the other agency.
-City of San José Reciprocity Election Form must be submitted within thirty (30) days of the first day of employment with the City.
-Employees in Tier 1 Classic are not eligible for the defined benefit retiree healthcare plan. - Tier 2A applies to employees hired between September 30, 2012 and September 27, 2013. - Tier 2B are employees who were newly hired after September 27, 2013. - Unit 99 employees are not eligible to contribute to the VEBA.
+City of San Jose Reciprocity Election Form must be submitted within thirty (30) days of the first day of employment with the City.
+Employees in Tier 1 Classic are not eligible for the defined benefit retiree healthcare plan. - Tier 2A applies to employees hired between September 30, 2012 and September 27, 2013. - 6 Tier 2B are employees who were newly hired after September 27, 2013. - 7 Unit 99 employees are not eligible to contribute to the VEBA.